ten-z/MyTopOnMediation-UnityAds/README.md

 This App supports Rewarded Video and full-screen Interstitial ads.
 After a rewarded ad is completed, a Toast text will show the counter of completed videos.

-The log from my android device also be pushed in this project.
+The log from my android device is also pushed in this repository.